Assuming that all women MUST toe the line of their confused notion of gender equality?

 Down south we have something called the Var Laxmi puja which my mother performs every year piously.
 Unlike karwa chauth which falls nine days before Diwali, Varalaxmi pooja falls on the Friday before full moon Poornima in the month of Sravana or Saawan, in the months of July–August.
 No fan fare & dancing to film songs though during a Var Laxmi puja- it’s a quiet affair.
 A traditional tamboolam or kalash on which is placed a coconut.
 Rangoli at the door step, Vibhuti or holy ash on the neck, kunkuman or sindoor on the forehead and a quiet recital of prayers.
 For the well being of the husband and the entire family.
 Other married women are invited home & offered tamboolam of betel leaves, betel nut, lime & coconut and partake the arati.
 Sometimes they are given a blouse piece.
 The water from the kalash is sprinkled over the house.
 No extravagance, no fuss, no running out to buy didi tera dewar deewana purple sarees and no shimmying of hour glass hips and shiny low cut cholis.
 Women sing *Laxmi raa ve maa intiki * inviting Goddess Laxmi home and everybody quietly goes home.
 I have never overheard any discussion or argument on this being a regressive affair, even the most progressive & successful career women perform it.

-So this year too on karwa chauth while some fasting and hungry women asked when the moon will be spotted so they could break their fast, others tried to remind them that it is 2015 and such slavery to tradition & their men folk was an insult to all women.
-Feminists ranted about how karwa chauth denoted servitude & full blown patriarchy & it got me thinking about this whole feminist thing again.
+So this year too on karwa chauth while some fasting and hungry women asked when the moon will be spotted so they could break their fast, others tried to remind them that it is 2017 and such slavery to tradition and their men folk was an insult to all women.
+Feminists ranted about how karwa chauth denoted servitude and full blown patriarchy and it got me thinking about this whole feminist thing again.

 I have been called a feminist many times in my life.
 But I have quickly declined the title & refused the demotion.
 Because to me a feminist is one who is fighting for equality.
 Whereas for me equality is a given – there is nothing to fight about.